simo-vt/uol-webdev/01_DesignSpecification/Examples/Gardaland.md

 - Main menu appears disorganized and too busy.
 The main menu has restaurants under Short breaks, and as a separate menu item.
 The section "New" is too abstract, and it is not clear what is inside.
 - The call to action to buy tickets and prices blends with the site design - although pretty, it does not focus attention
 - The pricing page https://abbonamenti.gardaland.it/gdl_season/seasonpass.html looks like a pricing of a web service with different features, rather than a theme park
-- There search box does not appear to do anything
+- The search box does not appear to do anything
 - There are weird navigation elements to the right of the page, not bringing additional value to the experience